sonali8434/Real-time-crop-and-fertilizer-prediction/README.md

 ## Future Scope :telescope:

-This app can be enhanced with the inclusion of more datasets to incorporate data of a greater variety of crops.
-This will result in the expansion of the prediction area and can be helpful for more and more farmers.
-Additionally, we can include video guidance on sustainable practices by experts for better understanding by farmers.
+This app can be enhanced by including more datasets to incorporate data from a greater variety of crops.
+This would result in the expansion of the prediction area and could be helpful for more farmers.
+Additionally, we can add a feature to change the language, which would provide farmers with the privilege to use this application in different languages.
+Furthermore, we can include video guidance on sustainable practices by experts to better educate farmers.

 ## Instructions to Use App :scroll: